Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the box.

-Grade 6 original box (missing the interior coupler flaps; tears; creases; stains; tape inside; glue residue; un-original stamping.
+Grade 6 original box (missing one interior coupler flap; tears; creases; price sticker; tape inside; glue residue.

 Another view of the box.

-Various imperfections but the box is square and sturdy!
+Some imperfections but the box is clean, square and sturdy!

 Photo of the front of the box.